webplatform/docs/Beginners/the_beginning/index.md

 ==What are web standards?==

-Web standards are the technologies that we use to build web pages; there are a number of different ones, but in this short article series we will only really be talking about three:
+Web standards are the technologies that we use to build web pages; there are a number of different ones, but this material will address only three:

 <ul>
 <li><p>'''Hypertext Markup Language (HTML)''': This language is used to structure your data and give it meaning.
-For example, if you wanted to break your content into three paragraphs and a bulleted list.
-Consider an architectural analogy — if a web page were like a building, then HTML would be like the foundations, brickwork and roof.
-Having a solid structure is essential to both web pages and buildings.</p>
+Just like a school paper — with a cover page, table of contents, introduction, body, conclusion and bibliography — HTML code is used to separate blocks of information (such as a heading, paragraph, bulleted list, table, or definition) that can be manipulated and formated (via CSS, Cascading Style Sheets) in their own particular manner.
+Probably the most important part of this is the Hypertext of HTML.
+HTML defines how links operate, both within documents and to any other place accessible on the Web.</p>

 <p>[INSERT IMAGE OF HTML ELEMENTS AND WHAT THEY CREATE ON THE RENDERED PAGE, SOMETHING LIKE I'VE SHOWN BELOW.
 ALSO INCLUDE HOUSE OR WALL JUST SHOWING THE BARE ROOF AND BRICKWORK] </p>